View NOEL MELCHER's Obituary on SkagitValleyHerald.com and share memories

 |

-Noel leaves behind his wife of 71 years, two daughters, Lynette Beatty and Barbara Ferguson.
+Noel leaves behind his wife of 71 years, two daughters, Lynette Beatty, Barbara Ferguson and her husband Todd; sister, Joan McCraney; 7 grandchildren and 15 great-grandchildren.

-A Memorial Service with Military Honors will be held on Friday, April 5, 2019 at 2:00PM.
+A Memorial Service with Military Honors will be held on Friday, April 5, 2019 at 2:00PM at Kern Funeral Home.

 You may share memories of Noel with his family at www.kernfuneralhome.com.